Csinclair0/D_BOM/src/OPTICS/README.md

    validity index function:
    ![vailidity function](reports/figures/OPTICS/validity.png)

+   DSPC - Density Separation of a pair of clusters
+   DSC - Density Sparseness

 then we use the scores of all clusters to determine the weighted average of all clusters.
-For more details on each of these functions, please read the document [here](/literature/DBCV.pdf)
+For more details on each of these functions, please read the document [here](/Literature/DBCV.pdf)